 |Uses:||Extremely attractive when used as a focal point in the mixed border, mass planting, or a specimen planting.
 Provides unmatched winter interest due to its flowering in the early winter|

-How do I fertilize my Camellia Kramers Supreme?
+How do I fertilize my Camellia Kramer's Supreme Shrubs?

-How do I mulch my Camellia Kramers Supreme?
+How do I mulch my Camellia Kramer's Supreme Shrubs?

 We highly recommend that you mulch your Camellia Kramer's Supreme with either a ground hardwood mulch or a ground cypress mulch depending on your local availability.
 Any type of mulch will do, but cypress or hardwood mulch will be of a higher quality and provide better nutrition overall as they breakdown.
 Mulching helps to keep weeds away that will compete with your new investment for water and nutrients.
 A 2 to 3-inch layer of mulch is sufficient, but remember to take care not to cover any part of the stem of the plant with mulch.
 It's better to leave a one-inch gap of space between the mulch and the stem or trunk of the plant.